-HDTV has experienced enormous success the past years, driven by the consumer electronics market and its shift from CRT-based television sets to LCD- and plasma-based TV screens.
+HDTV has experienced enormous success the past years, driven by the consumer electronics market and its shift from CRT-based television sets to LCD-, plasma- and LED- based TV screens.
 As HDTV is now starting to be adopted in the video surveillance arena it promises outstanding image quality compared to analog CCTV systems.

 HDTV provides up to five times higher resolution than standard analog TV.
 HDTV also has better color fidelity and a 16:9 format.
 Defined by SMPTE (Society of Motion Picture and Television Engineers), the two most important HDTV standards are SMPTE 296M and SMPTE 274M.